 Is it bodywork? – non-invasive, non-habitual bodywork is just one part of a whole horse method.

 Is it energy work? – while many use conscious intention, the techniques work effectively in their own right.

-The Tellington TTouch Method for horses offers a training approach that encourages optimal performance and well-being.
-Based on the understanding that behavioural issues are often caused by pain, soreness, fear or tension in the body, TTouch addresses these underlying issues through a combination of Body Work, specific Ground Exercises, and Riding With Awareness along with an overarching respect and consideration for the horse.
+The Tellington TTouch Method for horses offers a handling and training approach that encourages optimal performance and well-being.
+Based on the understanding that behavioural issues are often caused by pain, soreness, fear or tension in the body, TTouch addresses these underlying issues through a combination of Observation, Body Work, specific Ground Exercises, and Riding With Awareness along with an overarching attitude of respect and consideration for the horse.

 Tellington TTouch goes beyond just what you do with your horse and how you do it; it changes how you believe in your horse, and understand them at a deeper level; beyond behaviour and labels.
 This low-stress, logical method of dealing with horses seeks to take horses beyond the reflex of instinct, and educate horses how to think and act rather than re-act to stimuli.

 Attitude & Philosophy

 One of the most important pieces that you will walk away with from a workshop is this tenant: “Change your mind, change your animal”.
 What is meant by this is how much our perception and labels affect how we deal with a specific animal or behavior.
 We look at behavior as a means of communication rather than as the personality of a horse and work to find the root cause of behavior, because there is always a reason!